 Obesity, pre-diabetes, and diabetes weren’t problems 50 or 60 years ago.
 Almost everybody stayed naturally slim.
 It seemed like everybody had a fast metabolism.

 For instance, the global obesity rate has doubled since 1980; the number of adults with diabetes has also doubled globally since 1980.
 A coincidence?
 Not likely, considering the interconnection between these two diseases.

 What caused these twin epidemics?
 The short answer is that the public started consuming too many starchy carbohydrates, sugars, and processed/fast foods.
 Consider this:

-- Added sugars and solid fats make up 40 percent of the diets of 2-18-year-olds in the United States.
-Most of these calories come from soda (at the top of the list), fruit drinks, dairy desserts, grain desserts, pizza and whole milk.
+- Added sugars and solid fats make up 40 percent of the diets of 2 to 18-year-olds in the United States.
+Most of these calories come from soda (at the top of the list), fruit drinks, dairy desserts, grain desserts, pizza, and whole milk.
 None of these are SANE food choices, and most of them have been proven to negatively affect blood sugar levels and setpoint weight.

 These inSANE foods have been proven scientifically to raise setpoint weight and to increase the risk of type 2 diabetes, cardiovascular disease, and a number of other illnesses.

 Here are some foods that can spike your blood sugar levels, raise your setpoint weight, cause obesity, and increase your risk for prediabetes.

 Okay, one serving of corn or a potato here and there is not going to kill you or increase your risk for prediabetes.
 But if you eat starchy vegetables all the time, especially when you combine them with noodles or another starch, you’re just asking for blood sugar troubles.
 This can send your blood sugar levels spiraling, which over time can lead to prediabetes.